rubyfu/RubyFu/module_0x4__web_kungfu/web_server_and_proxy.md

 ## Web Server
-You can run Ruby as web server for any folder/file
+You can run Ruby as web server for any folder/file on any un-used port

 ```ruby
 ruby -run -e httpd /var/www/ -p 8000